GeorgiaSamaritaki/turtle-project/README.md

-HY352 Project - Logo GUI
+Turtle prpject - Logo GUI
 ========================
+This is a small cpp project i developed during a course

 **This file contains instructions for installing Allegro and building the demo project.**